nathguen/Efficient-Checkout-Form/README.md

 # Efficient-Checkout-Form
 This is a form utilizing Polymer 1.0 and a decent UI.
-Only works for desktop so far.
+Designed and built to be responsive.

 ## Setup Instructions